-This command is accessed from the Schematic Editor by choosing the Tools » Update From Libraries command, from the main menus.
+This command is accessed from the Schematic Editor by selecting a component within the workspace, then choosing the Tools » Update Selected From Libraries command from the main menus.

 First, ensure that one of the source schematic documents for the project whose components you wish to update, is open as the active document in the main design window.

 After launching the command, the Update From Library dialog will appear.
+If one or more components have been selected, they will appear in the Component Types area of the dialog.
 The dialog provides controls that allow you to fully control not only which components get updated, but also how.
 You can choose to fully replace the placed instance with that in the library, or just update any of: Graphical attributes, parameters, or models.
 Full control is available at the parameter-level, to determine which parameters get updated for a component, and how.

 The dialog is essentially divided into two pages: